 Start off your day with the best coffee in San Pancho

-One of the things I love to do the most in life is work from a coffee shop while sipping a creamy double Expresso or a double shots Americano accompanied by a croissant or a piece of banana bread or anything fat and sweet while working on my projects (AKA this blog).
+One of the things I love to do the most in life is work from a coffee shop while sipping a creamy double espresso or a double shot of Americano accompanied by a croissant or a piece of banana bread or anything fat and sweet while working on my projects (AKA this blog).

 When I was there there weren’t many coffee spots.
 I was always in a cute tiny vegan place but it’s not there anymore.
-However, I have found out three other great spots that I can’t wait to try.
+However, I have found three other great spots that I can’t wait to try.

 For amazing French pastry and a coffee, you can also check out Cafe Paraiso.
 Please let me know which one is your favorite.

-Join the turtle-project and help the leatherback turtles
+Join the turtle project and help the leatherback turtles

-Many decades ago, the wild and untouched beaches of the riviera nayarit, including San Pancho beach offered the perfect environment for the reproductive cycle of these fragile creatures.
+Many decades ago, the wild and untouched beaches of the Riviera Nayarit, including San Pancho beach offered the perfect environment for the reproductive cycle of these fragile creatures.